cepunkt/mlpoking/init/kernel.md

 ---

-## One Artifact
+## One Space

-θ / carved constraint geometry
+Topology / carved constraint θ

 ---